alizurd/airline_loyalty/README.md

 | `enrollment_month`  | Month Member enrolled in membership program  |
 | `cancellation_year`  | Year Member cancelled their membership  |
 | `cancellation_month`  | Month Member cancelled their membership |

+## TODO

+Status: we've created a base model and are continuing to refine it, as well as EDA to derive interesting insights! more updates to come~~